 Automatic enrolment provisions

 Each employer must automatically enrol their workers who are eligible jobholders into a workplace pension scheme, unless the employer decides to postpone for a period up to three months.
-In certain cases, the employer does not have to an enrol a person.
+In certain cases, the employer does not have to enrol a person.
 For example, if the person recently opted out.

 Where a person is enrolled into a scheme, the person can choose to opt out.
 If they do, generally, the employer must automatically re-enrol them back into a scheme at regular intervals, about every three years.